Unraveling and Becoming // A Multi-Teacher Journey Through The Omer

 Who will you be by the time you arrive at Shavuot?

-This is a special time of year.
-Our mystical tradition teaches that these seven weeks of the Omer provide a pathway for us, from the liberation of Passover to the revelation of Shavuot.
+The Omer is a special time of year.
+Our mystical tradition teaches that the seven weeks of the Omer provide a pathway for us, from the liberation of Passover to the revelation of Shavuot.
 Each week corresponds to a specific spiritual quality (Sefirah) and the study of these qualities can unearth new ways of being and growing into ourselves.

 This course is designed to thoughtfully guide us through the Sefirot, the themes of the Omer, with an intention to deepen our spiritual practice and awaken our capacity to listen to the small, still voice within.